amitkiit1994/GitHub_Repo/README.md

 To write the API results and UI Results data to excel
 ### src/test/java
 This package has the test files that is recognized by testng runner while running pom.xml file

-# Execution Details
-On Successful execution of the project, User shall receive a mail of the report and all the details of execution.
-Note: The config.properties file must be configured correctly with proper email id and password